siberianfox/tinygwiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer.md

 * If you get a dialog about upgrading the firmware on the programmer at any point, do it.
 You may need to re-plug afterwards to re-establish connection.
 * From the menu bar select Tools / Device Programming.
 Select Tool to be AVRISP mkII and hit Apply.
 Device should read ATxmega192A3, Interface should read PDI, and a left navigation bar should appear giving you some options.
 If the Device is not ATxmega192A3 use the drop down from that field to select ATxmega192A3.
 * Next go to the Fuses tab and program them according to [here](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer#fuses).
 If you are not installing the boot loader select BOOTRST to be "Application Reset".
 If you are installing the bootloader select "Boot Loader Reset".
-* Next go to the Program tab and program the flash.
+* Next go to the Memories tab and program the flash in the Flash box.
 Setting are:
- * Erase device before programming (checked)
+ * Erase Flash before programming (checked)
- * Verify device after programming (checked)
+ * Verify Flash after programming (checked)
- * Input HEX file - select the tinyg.hex you want
+ * Input HEX file - select the tinyg.hex you want.
+Studio 6 writes its hex file into the /Debug directory.
+You can also program from the tinyg.elf file.
+(What does a TinyG Elf look like?)
 * Hit the Program button.
-You should see progress bars for programming and verification and a bunch of messages in the message window ending with "Leaving programming mode..
+You should see progress bars for programming and verification and a bunch of messages in the message window ending with "Verifying Flash...
 OK!"
+ * We have seen that Studio 6 doesn't always program the device correctly and gives a verification error to the effect that some byte reads $FF instead of some value.
+We are not sure why this is and people have reported that the flash programmed correctly even though they saw this error.
+If this happens try programming again.
+Regardless of the result, see if the board runs properly.
+It should.
-* If not, check the following
+* If nonoe fo this works check the following
  * TinyG blue power light is on
  * green light in on in the programmer / USB connection is made to host
  * device is selected ATxmega192A3